About half a million people each year finish a marathon.

 It’s just work.

-Dedication and work.
+Smart, thoughtful, and patient work.

 That said though, if you’re willing to do the work, train smart, train hard, eat well, rest well – you can run the distance under the time you want.